The transcendence degree of the reals over certain set-theoretical subfields: The transcendence degree of really closed fields

 \begin{Def} Let $R \subseteq \RR$ be a subfield of the reals.
 We say $R$ is \concept{really closed} if it is closed under roots of generalized polynomials with coefficients in $R$.
 Namely, if $P$ is a generalized polynomial with coefficients $\{a_i,r_i\}_{i<k}\subseteq R$ and $x\in \RR_{>0}$ is such that $P(x)=0$, then $x\in R$. \end{Def}

-If $P$ is a generalized polynomial then the set of roots $S=\{x \mid P(x)=0\}$ is finite.
+We will now show that if $P$ is a generalized polynomial then the set of roots $S=\{x \mid P(x)=0\}$ is finite.
 Clearly $S$ is definable over $(\RR, +, \cdot, <, \exp )$ with parameters $\{a_i,r_i\}_{i<k}$.
 By $o$-minimality \cite{Wilkie1996}, $S$ is a finite union of singletons and intervals.
 Since $P$ is an analytic function over $\RR_{>0}$, it cannot vanish in an interval, otherwise it would be constantly $0$ (see Theorem \ref{th: prereq analytic vanishes in a limit set}).
 Therefore $S$ is a finite union of singletons, i.e., a finite set.

 \begin{Prop} If $R\subsetneq \RR$ is a really closed subfield of $\RR$, the transcendence degree of $\RR$ over $R$ is continuum. \end{Prop}

 \begin{Dem} If $|R|< \mathfrak{c}$, the transcendence degree of $ \RR$ over $R$ is $\mathfrak{c}$ by cardinality.
 Namely, if $B$ is algebraically independent over $R$, and then $|S|=\max\{|B|, |R|\}$.
 If $B$ is a transcendence base, then $S= \RR$ and therefore we have $|B|= \mathfrak{c}$.